 The Central region doesn’t have industrial parks as much as the northern and southern regions.
 Key industries here include light industry projects such as food processing.

 This area is the most dynamic economic zone in the country.
-It is known as an industrial park center in Vietnam, attracting the highest FDI capital due to the favorable investment environment.
+It is known as an industrial park center in Viet Nam, attracting the highest FDI capital due to the favorable investment environment.

 Finding the right workers in the Central region can prove more challenging than in other regions.
 Workers in technical fields often find better opportunities in the north and south.
-Foreign investors are likely to find it challenging to hiring and retaining staff in specialized fields or high-level positions.
+Foreign investors are likely to find it challenging for hiring and retaining staff in specialized fields or high-level positions.

 In the South, talent is available and supported by various educational institutions around Ho Chi Minh City; However, the competition is high among employers for talent in this field.

-Average salary can vary from US$500 to US$2,000 for industrial workers and managers, depending on the industry and skill level.
+The average salary can vary from US$500 to US$2,000 for industrial workers and managers, depending on the industry and skill level.
 Overtime, overtime wages, and social insurance should also be taken into consideration.

 Many industrial parks are located near national highways that lead to airports, seaports, and rail stations for easy transport among other conveniences.
 According to the 2018 Provincial Competitiveness Index, Binh Duong, Da Nang, Vinh Phuc, Hai Duong, and Ba Ria-Vung Tau were the five provinces that were rated as having the best infrastructure.

-Type of Industries of Industrial Parks in Vietnam
+Type of Industries of Industrial Parks in Viet Nam

-The government has designated and provided incentives for a number of industries in the North, Central and South regions.
-We look at three regions and industry specific fields unique to them.
+The government has designated and provided incentives for a number of industries in the North, Central, and South regions.
+We look at three regions and industry-specific fields unique to them.

 The Northern region focuses mainly on agricultural products.

 The Central region is known for its marine economy.
-Over the next few years, regional authorities aim to increase development in areas such as oil and gas, shipbuilding, logistics and other high-tech industries.
+Over the next few years, regional authorities aim to increase development in areas such as oil and gas, shipbuilding, logistics, and other high-tech industries.

-The Southern region is dedicated to developing trade, exports, technology, services and telecommunications.
+The Southern region is dedicated to developing trade, exports, technology, services, and telecommunications.

 Incentives for Specialized Zones

-Tax incentives include exemption or reduction of corporate income tax (CIT), value added tax (VAT) and import duties for specific periods, and are granted based on the business lines and location.
+Tax incentives include exemption or reduction of corporate income tax (CIT), value-added tax (VAT), and import duties for specific periods, and are granted based on the business lines and location.